TV Edwards can provide you with expert advice on Licensing Policies.

 - Event space Spitalfields – New Premises Licence

-- Restaurant Broadway Market- New Premises Licence
+- Bar Restaurant Broadway Market- New Premises Licence

 Our Licensing fees vary depending on the complexity of each case.
 Every case is different.
 Some applications will be very straightforward whist others might be extremely complex.
 Factors will include whether the licence sought is for a premises in a cumulative impact zone, whether the application deviates from local authority policies, whether local objections are anticipated and how novel or unusual the application is.
 Further information on our Licensing fees can be found here.
+Contact us today for a no obligation estimate of our fees in your case.